Community Autism Peer Specialist (CAPS) Training Program

 What is the Community Autism Peer Specialist (CAPS) Training?

-The CAPS training focuses on wellness, self-advocacy, empowerment, and community inclusion as core values.
-The training is 75-hours long and includes a mixture of in-person classroom instruction, self-paced learning activities (homework), and field observations (potentially virtual) through job shadowing.
+• 75 hours long and includes a mixture of in-person classroom instruction, self-paced learning activities (homework), and field observations (potentially virtual) through job shadowing.

-Completion of this training allows graduates to qualify for future positions as a Community Autism Peer Specialist (CAPS), as well as providing valuable educational experiences applicable to a variety of roles in the field of Autism advocacy, services, and support.
+• Completion of this training allows graduates to qualify for future positions as a Community Autism Peer Specialist (CAPS), as well as providing valuable educational experiences applicable to a variety of roles in the field of autism advocacy, services, and support.

 Who is this training for?